DOT Compliance Review Checklist

 Common gaps

-• Former driver records are ignored even when the review period includes them.
+• Former driver records are ignored even when those drivers operated during the audit period.

-• Insurance and authority records are saved under the wrong company name.
+• Insurance and authority records are saved under an old legal name that no longer matches current operating authority.

-• The carrier has no summary of who performed safety oversight.
+• The carrier has no written summary of who performed safety oversight functions during the review period.

 Before / During / After audit